cwcyau/dstest/README.md

 - Are there any patient samples which look unusual?
 What might you do about them?

 You are not expected to spend more than 4 hours on this analysis.

+You will be asked to make a 15-minute presentation of your investigation at interview.

+Your presentation should describe:

+- your approach to tackling the problem
+- the techniques you used
+- the insights you made